charmbracelet/huh/README.md

 ### Multiple Select

-Prompt the user to select multiple options from a list.
+Prompt the user to select multiple (zero or more) options from a list.

 <img alt="Multiselect field" width="600" src="https://vhs.charm.sh/vhs-3TLImcoexOehRNLELysMpK.gif">